Paul Bernardo: Law-enforcement review

 After Bernardo's 1995 conviction, the Ontario government appointed Archie Campbell to review the roles played by the police services during the investigation.
 In his 1996 report, Campbell found that a lack of coordination, cooperation and communications by police and other elements of the judicial system contributed to a serial predator "falling through the cracks."
 One of Campbell's key recommendations was for an automated case-management system for Ontario's police services to use in investigations of homicides and sexual assaults.
 Ontario is the only place in the world with this type of computerized case-management network.
 Since 2002, all municipal police services and the Ontario Provincial Police have had access to this network, known as PowerCase.

 Psychology

 Bernardo scored 35 out of 40 on the Psychopathy Checklist, a psychological assessment tool used to assess the presence of psychopathy in individuals.
-This is classified as clinical psychopathy.
+Bernardo's score of 35 falls midway between the minimum score required to qualify a person for a diagnosis of psychopathy (i.e., 30) and the maximum possible score of 40.
 Karla, by contrast, scored 5 out of 40.
 At his October 17, 2018, parole meeting, evidence from expert psychiatric reports found that Bernardo had "deviant sexual interests and [he] met the diagnostic criteria of sexual sadism, voyeurism, and paraphilia not otherwise specified."

-The reports furthermore stated that he "met the criteria for narcissistic personality disorder and [met the requirement for] a diagnosis of psychopathy," meaning he was thereby "more likely to repeat violent sexual offending."
+The reports stated that he "met the criteria for narcissistic personality disorder and [met the requirement for] a diagnosis of psychopathy," meaning he was thereby "more likely to repeat violent sexual offending."
 The reports concluded that Bernardo "showed minimal insight into [his] offending, which is consistent with file information that suggests [he] has been keen over the years to come up with [his] own unsubstantiated reasons for [his] criminal behaviour."